EGIntegrations/agentfield-vireo/docs/ARCHITECTURE.md

-# Brain Architecture
+# Haxen Architecture

-Brain provides a modular platform for orchestrating AI agents.
+Haxen provides a modular platform for orchestrating AI agents.
 The system is composed of a Go-based control plane, SDKs for client languages, and optional runtime services.

 ## High-Level Overview